Make Congress Work Again!

 Bipartisan Expert Commissions

 Each priority issue is assigned to a 16-member commission made up of 8 legislators and 8 subject-matter experts.
-The group studies the issue for 10 months and proposes legislation that must be approved by at least one Democrat and one Republican from each chamber.
+The group studies the issue for 10 months, holds public hearings, and proposes legislation that must be approved by a majority vote, including at least two commission members from each party.

 Focused National Priorities